What Classes Are Required in College? 2026 Guide

 1. English and Composition

 English and composition classes are part of virtually every undergraduate degree program.
-These courses cover a variety of important works of literature, in addition to teaching students how to communicate and properly write essays at a college level.
+These courses cover important works of literature, in addition to teaching students how to communicate and properly write essays at a college level.

 2. Math